Adolescent Idiopathic Scoliosis:

 - Consult with your medical professional.

-Lower back pain can often get treated at home by resting, using hot or cold therapy, taking over-the-counter pain medicines, and gently stretching.
-Lower back pain that does not improve, or comes at the same time as other symptoms should get examined by one of our doctors.
+Lower back pain can often get treated at home by resting, using hot or cold therapy, and taking over-the-counter pain medicines.
+Good health dictates that when lower back pain does not improve, should get examined by one of our doctors.

 We’re here to help STOP THE PAIN